vim-diesel/new-service/README.md

 This maintaining of strict firewalls between APIs helps to avoid cascading breaking code changes.
 This is not a monolithic project.
 This is Go, not Java.
 We want firewalls between the different parts of our program.

+This typing system also allows us to leverage the compiler for data validation, since the app layer needs to use functions that are defined in the business layer, in order to send data to the business layer.
+So the business layer knows the data its getting is already in the format of the struct types it has defined.
+This is a huge advantage over dynamically typed languages.

 Every line of code is an integer read/write.
 Every function is a data transformation.

+Don't design with interfaces.
+Discover them.

+Every API outputs concrete data (except for errors and empty interfaces).
+We don't want to design with interfaces, we want to discover them.
+We want to prototype with concrete types, then refactor into interfaces.

 ## Load Testing on Fly.io with a Neon.tech Database